 Avian villages and dungeons can be found on all planet types that can have surface-level full-sized dungeons except for Lush (aka "starter") planets.
 They are most likely to appear on Jungle planets over any other type.

 Avian structures are mostly stone-and-brick constructions, often covered in hieroglyphs and lit with flames and Crystal Torches.
-The Grounded villages are more modern, with extensive brickwork and larger living spaces, where the "Native" villages are mainly small humble huts clustered around lavish, ornate ritual towers and pyramids.
+The Grounded villages are more modern, built atop large sandstone-brick foundations and with larger living spaces.
+The "Native" villages are mainly small humble huts clustered around lavish, ornate ritual towers and pyramids.

 Temples and tombs are mazelike, reaching deep underground and heavily guarded.
 Tombs are laden with deadly traps for the unwary.